MinhThanh2404/Restaurant-Business-Analysis/README.md

 # Restaurant-Business-Analysis
-A full business analysis on a Vietnamese event center - the Adora
+A full business analysis on a Vietnamese event center - the Adora Group, inluding a detail database structure recommendation.